 - .25-.5 tbsp cayenne

-- Cook full eggs with shells on in boiling water (around 12-14 minutes).
+- Cook full eggs with their shells on in boiling water (around 12-14 minutes).
 Remove shells, and slice in half vertically once cooled.
 Scoop out yolks from the whites and put yolks in a separate bowl (pro tip here: soak the whites for a bit in salted water).

 - Prepare the filling: flash fry bacon for 15-30 seconds in 325 degrees Fahrenheit deep fryer (home cooks can crisp it up in a pan).
 Once cooled, mince and set aside.
 In a food processor, combine egg yolks, sour cream, and mayo until smooth.
 Transfer mixture to a bowl and fold in bacon, cayenne, and chives.
-Check seasoning, and when it’s perfect, transfer into a piping bag (if you don’t have one, you can create one with a Ziplock bag — just cut a small corner off).
+Check the seasoning, and when it’s perfect, transfer it into a piping bag (if you don’t have one, you can create one with a Ziplock bag — just cut a small corner off).

 - To build the egg, pipe the filling into the whites, dust liberally with maple crumble (recipe below) and a pinch of cayenne, and top with candied bacon (recipe below).

 - 200 g English muffins (large diced)